eugenio-valdano/starter-hugo-academic/content/publication/dematt23/index.md

 ---
-title: "Attitudes towards booster, testing and isolation, and their impact on COVID-19 response in winter 2022/2023 in France, Belgium, and Italy"
+title: "Attitudes towards booster, testing and isolation, and their impact on COVID-19 response in winter 2022/2023 in France, Belgium, and Italy: a cross-sectional survey and modelling study"

 authors: